carpentries/carpentries.org/content/posts/2026/09/genai-in-workshops-reflections.md

 ## What we did

-Led by Toby Hodges and Greg Wilson, we used a communal etherpad, practice exercises, and open discussion to explore GenAI assisted coding.
+Led by Toby Hodges and Greg Wilson, we used a communal etherpad, practice exercises, and open discussion to explore GenAI-assisted coding.
 Exercises primarily focused on tool exploration and prompting with the use of a learner profile to generate more useful output.
 This was a strong inroad for a broader discussion about GenAI, as it allowed all participants, with our varying experiences and pre-existing knowledge of GenAI tools, to begin in the same place.

 Throughout the exercises, we continually compared GenAI outputs to our personal expertise.
 *"Is this the same way you would have taught this topic?
 Is this the same content you would’ve used as an example?"*.
 If someone responded, *"No, I would’ve done something different"*, then questions were raised about who, in a live coding demonstration, becomes the voice of authority - the human or the AI?
-We also considered how learners may view an AI tool differently than instructors when they may feel anxious or embarrassed seeking help,  such as asking for things to be re-explained or troubleshooting set up.
+We also considered how learners may view an AI tool differently than Instructors when they may feel anxious or embarrassed seeking help,  such as asking for things to be re-explained or troubleshooting set-up.

 For a group activity, we were asked to choose a challenge question within any curriculum from The Carpentries, and a GenAI chatbot of our choice.
 We prompted the tool to solve the exercise and then compared and contrasted the outputs and their varying levels of citation, detail, and accuracy.